Conditions

 for lesser than<=

 for contains.
 The result is true if the left operand contains the right one.
-The left operand has to be filled with values separated by commas.
-For example: if the variableDucks
+The left operand has to be filled with values separated by commas.isIn

 Logic operators